-Baking mats are non-stick floppy “plastic” sheets that you put on top of a baking tray before baking, instead of greasing the tray or lining it with a cooking paper.
+Baking mats are non-stick floppy sheets that you put on top of a baking tray before baking.
 They prevent the food item being baked from sticking to the pan.
-There are various makes and brands, which can be made of food-grade silicone…

 A Caja China is a very large, covered, outdoor oven.
 It is heated by hot coals placed on top the cover.
 Despite its name, its origins are actually Cuban.

 Cast aluminum cookware can be cast through die casting, mould casting, or sand casting.
 Die casting is the most usual.
 It allows for thicker cookware than sheet aluminum, and thus provides longer heat retention, similar to that of cast iron.